Nethercutt–Richards family: Cars

-They owned an independent chemistry laboratory in the 1970s and a luxury restaurant near the Las Vegas Strip in the 1990s.

 Philanthropy

 The family has donated several million to charities, medical institutions, veterans, and churches.
 In 1985 J.B.
-Nethercutt donated $1 million to the town of Kenora, Canada for a new emergency department.
-In 1986, the family donated several million which led to the construction of the six-story Merle Norman Pavilion at the UCLA Medical Center, Santa Monica.
-In 2007 the Nethercutt Emergency Center was opened at the hospital.
-Helen Richards-Nethercutt has funded research for autism programs.
-They have donated to the University of Southern California.
+Nethercutt donated US$1 million to the town of Kenora, Canada for a new emergency medical department.
+In 1986, the family donated several million which led to the construction of the six-story Merle Norman Pavilion complex at the UCLA Medical Center, Santa Monica.
+In 2007 the Nethercutt Emergency Center was opened at the same hospital, with J.B. posthumously as the namesake.
+Helen Richards-Nethercutt has funded several autism charities, including the Exceptional Children's Foundation.
+They have donated to the University of Southern California, including for the construction of Merle Norman Stadium and the foundation of the USC Trojans beach volleyball team.